Xiveta/DeltaLauncher/README.md

-🎮 Delta Online Launcher unofficial
+🎮 Delta Online Launcher

 An unofficial launcher designed to simplify the installation and management of Delta Online, a fan-made reimagining of Gears of War 3 for PC with modern enhancements.

-## ⚠️ Legal Disclaimer
+⚠️ Legal Disclaimer

 This project is an independent third-party launcher and is not affiliated with, endorsed by, or connected to Microsoft, Epic Games, The Coalition, or the Delta Online developers.

-- This launcher **does not own, host, or distribute any game files or content**
-- All files, assets, and services used by this launcher belong entirely to the Delta Online project
-- All downloads and authentication requests are performed through **external servers controlled by Delta Online**
+This launcher does not own, host, or distribute any game files or content All files, assets, and services used by this launcher belong entirely to the Delta Online project All downloads and authentication requests are performed through external servers controlled by Delta Online

 👉 This project only provides a tool to interact with those services.